SkaikruNashoba/VerificationScript/README.md

 ## Developer

 Hello Developer, if you're planning to create a new script, please write it in English and adhere to the Lower Camel Case (LCC) naming convention.
-You can refer to `Base.php` for guidance.

 Please indicate your github in a comment at the bottom of each file you create.